gravyboat/bulkeats/content/Meals/chickenfajitas.rst

 :date: 2017-02-14
 :tags: meals, leftovers

-As usual all weight/calories/protein for things like meat are taken in an uncooked state and will be noted as such since there's too many variables.
-All nutrition values are taken from a Google search such as `yellow onion nutrition`.
-This means that nutritional counts may be slightly inaccurate, these are all approximations.

 Chicken fajitas are an easy meal you can add calories on to with minimal work.
 These fajitas are cooked in a single pan.
 This means they will lack the famous